UkoeHB/bevy_cobweb/README.md

 **This crate is under development.**

 Bevy Cobweb is a general-purpose reactivity framework for Bevy.
-It includes core reactivity primitives (system events, reaction triggers, reactive events, and reaction tree processing), and a toolkit for building webs of interconnected, stateful Bevy systems that react to ECS mutations.
+It includes general ECS utilities and core reactivity primitives (system events, reaction triggers, reactive events, and reaction tree processing).